milanify/Android-Fast-Charging-Checker/README.md

 # Android-Fast-Charging-Checker
-Checks if your phone is properly fast charging when you plug in a fast charger
+ Checks if your phone is properly fast charging when plugged into an outlet/adapter charger